 So shine on!
 Praise God loudly, quickly, and sincerely for what He has done for you!
 Be the 1-in-10!
 And then watch your influence impact everyone who encounters you.

-If you’ve missed any of the messages in our series on prayer called Awesome: Learning to pray in the awesome name of Jesus, you can find all of the messages by clicking here.
+If you’ve missed any of the messages in our series The Great Attitude of Gratitude, you can find a list of all of the messages by clicking here.